petrihakkinen/ace-forth/README.md

 ## News words and features

 The compiler supports many extras not found on Jupiter Ace's Forth implementation.
 Some of the features are unique to this compiler.
-The documentation is still a bit lacking, please contact me for more info.

 - New control flow words `GOTO` and `LABEL`.